-Most Common Types of Business Entities In The US
+Most Common Business Entities In The US

 Given the expansive nature of the US economy, there are a variety of business entities that businesses can choose from within their formation period.
 The most common business entity and type in the US is the Limited Liability Company, or LLC, as of 2022.
 The other forms of business entities range in popularity such as S-Corporation.
 However their use is specific to the needs of any business.
 Business owners need to research the benefits of each entity, and consider seeking guidance and counsel before committing to one business entity.